 Despite all the complications that can be seen with bringing your pets to work, Purina makes its easy for their employees and even offers advice to other companies that might be considering a pet-friendly workplace.

 We toured an area that was once a parking lot and is now a beautiful garden complete with gazebo and koi pond, perfect for a pet-friendly walk in the park.

 And if you’re looking to get down to “business,” you can take time in The Barkyard, an on-campus dog park convenient to all the buildings.

 3. Research and Development is a high priority.

 Again, it wasn’t until I attended the Better With Pets Summit last fall that I realized how much research can go into innovating in the pet food space.
 In particular, I was impressed with once again hearing from Janet Jackson, Vice President of PetCare Nutrition Research.
 And yes, it’s Miss Jackson if you’re nasty.

-If you haven’t learned about some of the amazing things the R&D team has done behind breakthrough foods like Purina Pro Plan Bright Minds for aging dogs, you’ve got to see this commercial of real people with their aging dog.
-I’m a believer.
+I’ve learned about some of the amazing things the R&D team has done behind breakthrough foods like Purina Pro Plan Bright Minds for aging dogs and I’m a believer.